-Would I be better off on APAYG or a regulated standard offer contract?
+Would I be better off on APAYG or regulated standard offer prices?

 It is difficult to compare the costs of APAYG and standing offer prices as the bills for regulated customers are calculated on electricity usage over a quarter and APAYG charges vary depending on the time of day, day of the week and the season.

 The Tasmanian Economic Regulator prepares an annual report that compares the tariffs Aurora Energy offers for residential customers.
 The most recent report compares the Residential Time-of-Use tariff, Tariff 93, with APAYG and with the combination of Tariff 31 (Residential Light and Power, Anytime) and Tariff 41 (Heating and Hot Water).
 Copies of these reports are available here.

 On 2 November 2018, Aurora Energy announced that it will be decommissioning its APAYG product.
 During the 2019 calendar year existing APAYG customers have the option of transferring to a new product, APAYG+, or to Aurora Energy’s other standing offer tariff products.

 APAYG+ prices are the same as for Aurora Energy’s regulated Residential Time-of-Use tariff, Tariff 93 except that there is an additional charge for an app which allows customers to, among other things, check their account balance and usage information.

 Would I be better off on Tariff 93 or APAYG+?